umd-cs/puppet-epel/README.md

 # Configure EPEL (Extra Repository for Enterprise Linux)

-# Note

-This is the last release that will support anything before Puppet 4.
+This module if forked from https://github.com/stahnma/puppet-module-epel in order to release support for RHEL 8.

 # About
 This module basically just mimics the epel-release rpm.
 The same repos are